eugenioLopezRamos/slika-photography/README.md

 **DONE**
+- See someway of not loading the fb script on tab load, its really really slow (probably just load it when clicking the fb button) - Kind of done, loads on startup, but can be reloaded correctly when revisiting (without reloading on every fb button click)
 - bug: clicking folders hides subfolders even when not appropiate - Fixed, but code is a bit convoluted
 - Add a link to the file manager on the admin panel
 - deselect all but one folder when uploading - Done, with confirmations.